CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-2-defender-for-containers.md

   <validation step="9049dcde-bf54-499f-b276-71704adbcf9b" />

-### Exercise 3: Investigate the recommendation for vulnerabilities in ACR (Read-Only)
+### Exercise 3: Investigate the recommendation for vulnerabilities in ACR

 Once a vulnerable image has been pushed to the Azure Container Registry, then Microsoft Defender for Containers will start scanning the image for vulnerabilities, by using Qualys.
 You will now look into the recommendation in Microsoft Defender for Cloud for this.